Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 and can be modified as tools run.
 For example, one tool might update the context, and those changes will be visible to others for the lifetime of the conversation.
-Importantly, the AI Agent does *not* have access to the `Context` contents.
+Importantly, the AI agent does *not* have access to the `Context` contents.

 ## Exploring the Mobile App Sample